- Does a DUI raise car insurance rates in Florida?

 What happens when you get a DUI in Florida?

-If you’re convicted of a DUI in Florida, consequences are severe.
-For a first offense, you’ll face fines and fees.
-Your car may also be impounded, your driver's license suspended, and car insurance rates will increase for 10 years.
+If you're convicted of a DUI in Florida, consequences are severe.
+For a first offense, you'll face fines and fees.
+Your car may also be impounded, your driver's license suspended, car insurance rates will increase, and DUI will stay on your record for 10 years.

 If someone gets a DUI in your car, does it go on your insurance?

-Typically, the insurance follows the car, not the driver, so your car insurance won’t increase since the DUI won’t be on your driving record.
+In most cases, insurance applies to the car rather than the driver, so your car insurance rates won't rise because the DUI will not appear on your driving record.

 However, your rates may increase if your vehicle is involved in an accident due to a DUI.
 Additionally, your car can be declared a crime scene after an accident, so you won't have access to your vehicle until the police are ready.